 Each student is required to attend Chaminade's Career Fair Wed., Nov.
 1st, 2017 for a minimum of 40 minutes between 11:00 a.m. and 1:20 p.m.
-We will not have class that day, as attending the Career Fair and a minimum of 4 filled out cards (to be turned in) is a class requirement.
+We will not have class Tues., Oct.
+31st, as attending the Career Fair and turning in a minimum of 4 filled out cards is a class requirement.
 There will be a sign-in sheet and you must sign in and sign out to get attendance credit.
-The Instructor will supply the 4 cards and instructions in class.
-There are no exceptions to this requirement, so please plan ahead accordingly.
+The Instructor will supply instructions and the 4 cards in class.
+There are no exceptions to this requirement, so please plan accordingly.